-Total % of voting rights represented on the Board of Directors 69.78 --

-The total percentage of voting rights represented on the Board of Directors is the sum of the total percentage of voting rights owned by all the members of the Board of Directors and the percentage of interest held by CARTERA MAPFRE, S.L.U. (indicated in section A.2 above), a company represented on the Board of Directors by the three nominee directors.
+Total % of voting rights represented on the Board of Directors 69.78 he total percentage of voting rights represented on the Board of Directors is the sum of the total percentage of voting rights owned by e Board of Directors and the percentage of interest held by CARTERA MAPFRE, S.L.U. (indicated in section A.2 above), a company rep Directors by the three nominee directors.